MERakram/BigData/README.md

 ## Overview

 This project works with various datasets to analyze and visualize big data related to world heritage sites, countries, and happiness indexes.
+It's designed to process, analyze, and derive insights from large volumes of structured and unstructured data, making it a true big data project with focus on data integration, processing, and analytics at scale.

 ## Installation